Impact can be a very individual thing:

 Used trucks and/or vans to help with the daily maintenance of our 82-acre campus.

 The Villa participates in hundreds of partnerships.
-Some are Villa-wide - e.g., we collaborate with FeedMore to provide meals for participants in many programs across campus.
+Some are Villa-wide - for example, we collaborate with FeedMore to provide meals for participants in many programs across campus.
 Other partnerships are program-specific.
 Our Flagler Services for homeless families participates in Richmond- and Petersburg-area collaborations and has specific partners in providing services, e.g., with Virginia Supportive Housing for homeless veterans and families.
 A partnership with Greater Richmond Fit4Kids resulted in a 2-year grant from the Va.
 Foundation for Healthy Youth to create an accessible Learning & Therapy Garden with hands-on learning for young people at the Villa.
 Through the Va.
 Mentoring Partnership, a VISTA member is coordinating our Villa Pals mentoring program.
 Other partners include Communities in Schools, Goodwill Industries, J. Sargeant Reynolds Community College, the University of Richmond, and public school divisions, Community Service Boards, social service agencies, and other nonprofits throughout metro Richmond, the region, and the state.

 Education is at the heart of everything we do.
 We tailor our approach to each student’s learning style.
 Our instructional staffers are licensed by the Virginia Department of Education and are passionate about helping our students learn, grow, and thrive.